grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 excerpt: 'How to run cloud tests from the k6 CLI.'
 ---

-Running tests within the web app is helpful when getting a feel for the tool or building a proof of concept.
-However, many users will find great flexibility when using k6 to trigger cloud tests from the command line.
+Running tests within the web app is helpful to get a feel for the tool or to build a proof of concept.
+However, many users will prefer the flexibility of using the command line to trigger cloud tests.

 Reasons for triggering cloud tests from the k6 CLI include: